Manage an event in a bot as described in the following sections:

 For more information, see Reuse automation components. - To create a new event, do one of the following:

-- Click Create a custom event.
+- Click Create a new event.

 - Select an event from the list of Suggestions.